shadzzz90/Deep-Neural-Network-for-Predcition-of-Crystal-Stability/README.md

 ## Abstract

 Predicting the stability of crystals stands at the heart of materials science.
 Despite the capabilities of approaches like density functional theory (DFT) calculations, they remain resource-intensive and face challenges in scaling with system size.
 In this notebook, we replicate the promising results achieved using deep neural networks that primarily utilize two descriptors: the Pauling electronegativity and ionic radii.
 The DFT formation energies of C3A2D3O12 garnets and ABO3 perovskites are predicted with astonishing accuracy.
-These models hint at a significant stride in machine learning, extending from fixed stoichiometry crystals to an expansive universe of mixed-species crystals.
-The models showcased here offer a glimpse into efficient exploration across expansive chemical terrains, possibly unlocking the discovery of groundbreaking materials.
+These models hint at a significant stride in machine learning, by showcasing a glimpse into efficient exploration across expansive chemical terrains, possibly unlocking the discovery of groundbreaking materials.

 ## Prerequisites